AdaCore/gnatstudio/docs/users_guide/projects.rst

 one, which displays a pop-up window with the list of possible values, from which you select the one you want to use.

-As soon as a new value is selected, GNAT Studio recomputes the :guilabel:`Project` view (in case source directories, object directories or list of source files have changed).
-GNAT Studio also updates other items such as the list of executables in the :guilabel:`Compile`, :guilabel:`Run`, and :guilabel:`Debug` menus.
+Just click on the :guilabel:`Apply` button to apply your changes: GNAT Studio will recompute the :guilabel:`Project` view (in case source directories, object directories or list of source files have changed).
+GNAT Studio will also update other items such as the list of executables in the :guilabel:`Compile`, :guilabel:`Run`, and :guilabel:`Debug` menus.